 When it comes to tracking your miles for taxes, we often talk about the mileage deduction and the mileage reimbursement.
 But there are other tax reasons to keep a mileage log.
 Let’s dive into the medical expense deduction and what role medical mileage plays.

-The IRS lets you deduct medical expenses only if the amount is more than 10 percent of your adjusted gross income (AGI).
-If you or your spouse were born before January 2, 1951, you can deduct medical and dental expenses that are more than 7.5 percent of your AGI.
+The IRS lets you deduct medical expenses only if the amount is more than 7.5 percent of your adjusted gross income (AGI).
+In previous years, that figure was 10 percent.

 The IRS defines “medical expenses” as the costs of

 - Diagnosing diseases

 - Treating diseases